IBM/ibm-cloud-sdk-common/JavaDeploy.md

 ### 4.3: Add your signing key to your git repository.

+Note: this section is only applicable to Travis.
+If you'll use other CI/CD solution - like GitHub Actions -, skip this and move to the next one.

 In this step, you'll encrypt the `signing.key` file that you previously exported and add it to your git repo within the `build` directory.